Gladys Bustamante: Marriage

-Gladys Longbridge married Alexander Bustamante on 7 September 1962, shortly after Jamaica achieved independence from the United Kingdom in August 1962.
+Gladys Longbridge married Sir Alexander Bustamante on 7 September 1962, shortly after Jamaica achieved independence from the United Kingdom in August 1962.
 She was 28 years younger than he.
 Bustamante remained the first Prime Minister of Jamaica until his resignation in 1967 due to ill health.
 He had been effectively incapacitated for the last two years of his premiership due to illness.
-Gladys Bustamante cared for her husband at their home, which was called Bellencita, for the remainder of his life.
-Alexander Bustamante died on 6 August 1977.
+Gladys, Lady Bustamante, cared for her husband at their home, which was called Bellencita, for the remainder of his life.
+Sir Alexander Bustamante died on 6 August 1977.
 Bustamante described herself as "paralysed with grief" following her husband's death.
 She coped with her husband's death by becoming deeply involved with Jamaican charitable causes.

 Bustamante became a patron of the Bustamante Hospital for Children in Kingston, named for her husband.
 Much of her work focused on the plight of poor, working-class Jamaicans and their children.
 She worked to improve the standard of living for workers in Jamaica's shipping ports and sugarcane communities.
 She also worked to improve the lives of impoverished children and their families.

 When they first met in the 1930s, Gladys Bustamante attended the Moravian Church of the Redeemer.
 She later converted to Roman Catholicism, her husband's religion.